joelcponte/spark-scala-projects/README.md

-Some projects in Spark and Scala
+Some projects in Spark and Scala.